3,000 Health Care Workers In France Have Been Suspended For Not Getting A COVID Shot

 France's health minister has said that thousands of health care workers across the country have been suspended without pay for failing to get a required COVID-19 vaccine.

-"Some 3,000 suspensions were notified yesterday to employees at health centers and clinics who have not yet been vaccinated," Olivier Véran told France's RTL radio on Thursday, according to a France24 translation.
+"Some 3,000 suspensions were notified yesterday to employees at health centers and clinics who have not yet been vaccinated," Olivier Véran, the health minister, told France's RTL radio on Thursday, according to a France 24 translation.

 Several dozen employees resigned rather than meet the vaccine requirement, he said.